How Do Wild Animals Get Into Homes

 - Noise: Wildlife and rodents are typically active at night.
 If you hear scratches from your attic or inside your walls, you likely have a rodent infestation.

-Our professional exterminators have compiled a list of common rodents and wildlife they encounter in Florida.
+Our professional exterminators have compiled a list of common rodents and backyard animals they encounter in Florida.
 Understanding how wild animals are entering your house is a critical step for keeping them out in the future.
+Here are the most common animals that can get into your house.

 Mice and Rats